Tactile-based Object Retrieval From Granular Media: Method

 Unlike open-air environments, where the contacts are simply between the tactile finger and the target object, inside the granular media there are two types of contacts our policy needs to distinguish between: ubiquitous contact and pushing contact (Fig.~\ref{fig:pushing_contact}).
 Ubiquitous contact is the contact with the granular media, and the contact forces are small whether the finger is moving inside the granular media or not.
 Pushing contact is the contact sensed by the finger when the object has started moving due to the pushing, and because of the larger dimensions of the target object compared with granular media, the contact forces are much larger.
 We assume only pushing contacts carry important information for our policy, and we want to discard ubiquitous contacts with granular media.
 We thus use a force filter to keep only the contact positions with a force magnitude larger than a threshold.
 The net force vector is the combined force applied to our finger, which also contains the direction of the force.

 Tactile observation in granular media is much more noisy compared to open air.
 First, there might not be direct contact between the finger and the target object when pushing contacts are detected.
 Instead, there could be a layer of granules between the finger and the target object.
 This layer can potentially introduce more noise to the force directions.
 Second, for small and light objects, pushing contact can be hard to distinguish from ubiquitous contacts, and, depending on how fast the finger accelerates and moves inside the medium, pushing contacts can be falsely reported even though the finger has not started pushing the target object.

 Ideally, object- and granular media-specific force filtering thresholds might be needed for better filtering accuracy.
-However, in this we use a fixed filtering value for all objects in both simulation and on the real hardware, and observe that our policy learns to be robust to spurious pushing contacts.
+However, in this work, the filtering threshold only differs between simulation and real hardware but remains the same for all objects, and we observe that our policy learns to be robust to spurious pushing contacts.
+The filtering threshold is found experimentally through calibration.
+During the calibration phase, we drag the submerged finger through the granular media without any buried objects.
+The dragging follows a predefined trajectory with multiple changes in direction.
+We record the maximum force sensed during the whole trajectory.
+We then find the minimum integer value larger than the maximum force to be the chosen force threshold.
+We do the calibration process separately in simulation and on the real hardware, giving us different filtering thresholds.